Conservation Florida working to protect 717 acres near Wakulla Springs

 The property known as “Wakulla Caves” is located within Wakulla County two miles north of Wakulla Springs State Park and seven miles from Tallahassee.
 Protection of Wakulla Caves will significantly benefit the springs’ headwaters.
 Wakulla Springs is a National Natural Landmark and one of the largest and deepest freshwater springs in the world.
 The land also provides essential aquifer recharge benefits to the Wakulla Springs springshed and the Big Bend Seagrasses Aquatic Preserve.

-Acquisition of Wakulla Caves by the State’s Florida Forever program would permanently protect nine karst sinks providing direct access to the Wakulla-Leon Sinks Cave System.
+Acquisition of Wakulla Caves by the State’s Florida Forever program would permanently protect at least 13 karst sinks providing direct access to the Wakulla-Leon Sinks Cave System.
 Greyhound, Meeting House Cavern, and Ferrell Sink are all located on the property and are considered world class cave diving sites.
 The vast underground cave and tunnel network accessible from the Wakulla Caves property is of global significance and a truly premiere cave diving destination.
 The sinks are hundreds of feet deep and connect for miles, attracting cave divers from around the world to experience the magnificence of the system.

 In addition to public recreational values, Wakulla Caves contains habitat for species found only in the region, including the Woodville Karst cave crayfish.
 It is also home to longleaf pine ecosystem species such as the Eastern diamondback rattlesnake, Florida black bear, gopher tortoise, and Southeastern fox squirrel.